Ellestial/100-days-of-code/r1-log.md

 **Today's Progress**: Watched the rest of the Advanced DOM Manipulation videos in the Udemy course.
 Set up the initial HTML and CSS for the next section -- the Color Game Project.
 I will be completing the project before watching the code-along.

 **Thoughts**: My score tracking game is much more DRY and maintainable than the code-along in the Udemy course.
 The purpose of it was to be a first project for people, but it's nice that I was able to move beyond that quickly.
 I created the Color Game Project last year, and am hoping to compare my new CSS/JS with what I did before to hopefully see an improvement.

+## Day 9: March 9, 2019

+**Today's Progress**: Got about 1/2 or 2/3 through the JavaScript of the Color Game Project.

+**Thoughts**: This is more of an introductory project and is starting to feel as such to me.
+I'm trying to think of the DRYest way to go about the JavaScript instead of just trying to make things work.
+This is motivating.